Skip to content

 R1,000VdC tasting

-Vin de Constance is the modern reconstruction of the historical Constantia dessert wine that Napoleon drank.
-It was recreated in 1986 by the late Ross Gower, working with retired Stellenbosch University viticulturist Professor Chris Orffer and the Jooste family who bought the estate in 1980.
-Made from Muscat Blanc Γ Petits Grains (Muscat de Frontignan), with around 10% of the crop deliberately raisined on the vine before harvest, it sells today at auction for R44,555 per single 500ml bottle (1986 vintage, Strauss & Co, June 2025) – making it one of the most expensive South African wines on any secondary market.
+Vin de Constance is the modern remake of the old Constantia sweet wine Napoleon drank.
+It was brought back in 1986 by winemaker Ross Gower, with help from a Stellenbosch University grape scientist, Professor Chris Orffer, and the Jooste family, who had bought the farm in 1980.
+It is made from a small-berried Muscat grape, and about 10% of the crop is left to dry into raisins on the vine before picking, which concentrates the sweetness.
+At auction it can fetch R44,555 for a single 500ml bottle (1986 vintage, sold by Strauss & Co in June 2025), which makes it one of the priciest South African wines you can buy second-hand.

-Factoid George Washington's household ledgers from Mount Vernon record purchases of "Constantia wine" in the 1790s – the same wine Napoleon would later drink in exile.
-So while the United States was being founded, its first president was already drinking Cape wine.
-Klein Constantia displays this fact prominently in the cellar.
+Factoid George Washington's household accounts from Mount Vernon list buying "Constantia wine" in the 1790s, the very wine Napoleon would later drink in exile.
+So as the United States was being born, its first president was already drinking Cape wine.
+Klein Constantia makes a point of showing this in its cellar.

 AddressKlein Constantia Road, Constantia 7806